RomanW05/ecommerce/README.md

                 Maintain the coding standards document in the project's version control repository.
                 Update the document when coding standards evolve.

-* Implementation: TODO
+* Implementation: Ongoing
 * Version control: The tools to organize the work will be Github
-* Code review: TODO after implementation
+* Code review: After implementation
-* Integration testing: TODO
-* Deployment: TODO
+* Deployment: Jenkins will integrate the source code into a pipe to make the Continious Development/Continious Integration seemless

 * Each microservice consists of a different organization depending on its needs
 * Backend microservices are arranged providing the following endpoints: